jessesquires/talks/2016/11-07 Pushing limits of protocols/pushing_the_limits_of_protocols.md

 # [fit] programming?

 ^The hip new term that the Swift team has been saying
-- But!
-Not really new :)
+- Not a new idea!
-- Old concept
+- Old concept!

 ---